 Babka is a delicious yeast cake that is shaped like an angel food cake.
 Babka is known for being an Easter dish.
 Babka is often made with raisins mixed in the dough and contains a fruit topping, but more and more cheese or chocolate babkas are being made (because everyone loves a chocolate babka!)

 As you've probably noticed, Polish meals are full of calories, but what is gained in calories is made up for in the wonderful flavors that are a part of Polish food.

 There are many ways to get a hold of good recipes for Polish food.
-If you live in a predominantly Polish area such as Chicago or Detroit it should be no problem finding a good Polish recipe.
-Polish food is very popular and thus there are some really good cookbooks that contain some amazing Polish recipes.
+If you live in a predominantly Polish area such as Chicago or Detroit, it should be no problem finding a good Polish recipe.
+Polish food is very popular, and thus some cookbooks contain some fantastic Polish recipes.